jasontthai/jasonthai.me/_posts/2023-10-04-2023-san-jose-half-marathon.md

 ### Training

-I made a goal to run a sub-2-hour marathon after the race last year and started running pretty consistently.
+I made a goal to run a sub-2-hour half marathon after the race last year and started running pretty consistently.
 I realized I needed to work on my endurance more so I started following the 80-20 training where 80% of the time I run at an easy and comfortable pace and the other 20% at a faster and harder pace.
 I also paid attention to my heart rate more and made sure that the easy runs were easy based on the HR zone.

 I have run about 1,100 miles this year, peaking at about 38 miles per week.
 Each week consisted of about 5 or 6 runs, where the shorter runs were done during weekdays and longer ones on the weekends.
 Looking back, I think I might have ramped up the mileage too fast.
 The last few weeks before the race Overall, I decided to taper and not run as much, which might have reduced my running capacity for a bit.